Opendoor Competitors: The Best Companies for Competing Offers

 If your home meets an iBuyer’s purchase criteria, you'll get an offer within 24–48 hours.
 Once you accept the offer, you can schedule your closing date within a window of a few weeks to a couple of months, depending on your needs.

-Before you close, the company will order a home inspection, often reducing their initial offer price by several thousand dollars based on their repair assessment. iBuyers also charge fees comparable to a traditional real estate agent commission.
-For example, Opendoor fees are 5% of the sales price.
+Before you close, the company will order a home inspection, often reducing their initial offer price by several thousand dollars based on their repair assessment. iBuyers also charge services fees of about 5% — comparable to a traditional real estate agent commission.

 iBuyers pay closer to fair market value than 'we buy houses' companies or private investors, but they also remove the competitive element of selling on the open market — which can result in multiple offers that bid your asking price much higher.
 For some people, the certainty and convenience that iBuyers provide is worth leaving some money on the table.